meltano/meltano/docs/src/docs/architecture.md

 > Notes: All images are available in the GitLab's registry: `registry.gitlab.com`

-- `meltano/meltano`: Contains the API, CLI, and Meltano Analyze.
-This image should be deployed as Meltano Analyze.
+- `meltano/meltano`: Contains the API, CLI, and Meltano UI.
+This image should be deployed as Meltano UI.
 - `meltano/meltano/runner`: Contains the CLI and extra runner specific binaries.
 This image should be used on the CI runner.
 - `meltano/meltano/singer_runner`: **DEPRECATED: Use `meltano/meltano/runner` instead** Contains the CLI, and all curated taps/targets pre-installed.